 If your water chemistry gets too far out of balance, sometimes the only way to rectify the situation is to empty the hot tub and start again.
 As mentioned above, you don’t want to be doing this in freezing temperatures.
 So, you need to be extra vigilant during the winter.
 Insisting on showers before hot tub use can go a long way towards maintaining the proper water chemistry balance.

-To learn more about hot tub use in the winter, download a free buyer’s guide today.
+To learn more about hot tub use in the winter, download a free buyer’s guide below today, or visit us at our hot tub store.